Ruby on Rails extension for Flash Builder 4

 Binding data to UI Controls

-Now that we have our UI is ready, let’s get the data from the server and display it in the application.
+Now that we have our UI ready, let’s get the data from the server and display it in the application.

 Right click on the List and click on “Bind to Data ..” as shown in the image below.